 Of course, just as things were looking up, that’s exactly when things went wrong!
 After being involved in a terrible car accident, Hilary lost the baby and was left clinging to life.
 Nate warned Devon that she didn’t have much time left, so Devon decided to make her as happy as he could while praying for a miracle.
 He made Hilary’s final moments on earth special as they held an intimate wedding ceremony in her hospital room and she later died in his arms, bringing the “Hevon” love story to a heartbreaking end.

 Hilary has made some ghostly appearances from beyond the grave urging her husband to find a way to move on with his life.
-And although a woman named Amanda Sinclair arrived in Genoa City bearing a striking resemblance to Devon’s late wife, she is, in fact, a completely different person.
+A woman named Amanda Sinclair arrived in Genoa City bearing a striking resemblance to Devon’s late wife, and though she is a different person, it was later revealed that she and Hilary were twin sisters!